shortdoom/gh-fake-analyzer/README.md

 IMPORTANT NOTE: The `unique_emails` in `report.json` are not limited to the repository owner's emails.
 This list may include emails of external contributors to the repository or even completely spoofed emails.
 Copy the email address and search `{username}.json` for it to get the exact commit where e-mail was used.
 It may be far-detached from the account you're analyzing.

 # Malicious Github Accounts

+See [INVESTIGATIONS](/profiles/INVESTIGATIONS/) for some high-confidence accounts dumped using `gh-analyze` tool.

 **Disclaimer:**  The confidence in detecting "malicious" GitHub profiles is low.
 Many regular user accounts may appear in the analysis files; this does not indicate their participation in any illegal activity.
 ANYBODY can edit the `.git` file, and ANYBODY can commit code to GitHub.
 This tool is intended for reconnaissance purposes only.